 The winery has enjoyed a colorful history from its formative years leading up to the 14th century when wine production began to flourish, to the 16th and 17th centuries when “Göttweiger” wines became synonymous with nobility across Europe.
 The wines were in such high demand and the monastery so successful during this period that the monastic buildings, which were destroyed by a large fire in 1718, were rebuilt using wine revenue alone.
 And in 1739, the famous Austrian artist Paul Troger was commissioned to decorate the ceiling above the main stairway within the Abbey with a now famous fresco, “Apotheosis of Charles VI as Apollo,” which the modern Stift Göttweig wine label now bears elements of.

 Benefitting from the mild climate of the Kremstal, where the warm Pannonian winds flow westward and the cool forest air of the Waldviertel flows south, the wines are imbued with a certain aromatic, fruity quality.
 The hot days and cool nights, regulated by the Danube River, marry with the varied soil compositions and grape varieties to help impart spiciness to the wines.
-The single vineyard site of “Göttschelle,” with its soil composition of weathered sediment covered with loess realizes superb Grüner Veltliner, while the single vineyard, “Silberbichl,” lying on the eastern edge of the Wachau, composed of “Old Danube,” gravel and weathered stone, covered with loess, produces outstanding Riesling.
+The single vineyard site of “Gottschelle,” with its soil composition of weathered sediment covered in löss, realizes superb Grüner Veltliner; the vineyard site “Silberbichl,” lying on the eastern edge of the Wachau, is composed of “Old Danube” gravel and weathered stone, covered with löss, and produces outstanding Riesling.
 These two sites are Stift Göttweig’s most important growing areas.
 Vineyards upon the Göttweiger Berg, composed of varied soil types, produce tantalizing Grüner Veltliner and contribute to the historically easy-drinking Messweins, or Altar wines.